Hennepin Probate / Mental Health Court

 Court Process

 The court process begins with a preliminary hearing which is an opportunity for a voluntary agreement to be entered.
 If a settlement is not reached, the court determines whether the patient must be held in a secure facility.
-Next a pre-hearing examination is conducted by a licensed professionals examine the patient and submits reports to the court with their recommendations concerning commitment.
+Next a pre-hearing examination is conducted by a licensed professional who examines the patient and submits reports to the court with their recommendations concerning commitment.

 After completing the examinations, the case is heard by a judicial officer.
 The County Attorney, on behalf of the petitioner, calls witnesses and submits evidence showing that all of the requirements for commitment have been met.
 The patient is then allowed to submit evidence to show that he or she does not meet the conditions necessary for commitment, or that there is a less restrictive alternative available for them.